Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Introduction

 Due to such unobserved confounders $U$, the predictors may learn spurious correlations between $X$ and $Y$.
 Previous studies, such as \citet{tsai2024proxy,alabdulmohsin2023adapting,prashant2025scalable}, use proxies $W \in \mathcal{W}$ to address the latent shift.
 They assume that the proxy is informative enough to uniquely identify (point-identify) the parameter or function of interest, based on the probability of the observed data \citep{manski2005partial}.
 For discrete unobserved confounders and proxies, being informative translates to the invertibility of the conditional distribution of the proxy given the unobserved confounder $P(W|U)$, which is often formalized as a rank condition \citep{alabdulmohsin2023adapting,prashant2025scalable,tsai2024proxy}.
 In contrast, when unobserved confounders and proxies are continuous \citep{tsai2024proxy}, the completeness assumption must hold, which ensures injectivity of the conditional operator induced by $P(W|U)$\citep{miao2018identifying}.
 These assumptions break in practice when proxies are imperfect or insufficiently informative.
 More precisely, when the $P(W|U)$ is not invertible, or the conditional expectation operator is not injective.
 In such cases, parameters or functions of interest can only be partially identified (set-identified).

 In human-in-the-loop learning, proxies are not passively observed; instead, they are actively collected through budget-limited interactions with a human expert.
 As a result, these proxies are often noisy or weak \citep{slomanproxy}.
 Examples include expert annotations \citep{srivastava2020robustness} or feedback \citep{nikitin2022human}.
 Since acquiring proxies requires costly interactions, only a limited number of proxies can be obtained in practice.
-Consequently, it is important to identify robust predictors while making efficient use of these imperfect proxy queries.
+Consequently, it is important to identify robust predictors while strategically selecting these imperfect proxy queries under strict budget constraints.
 We address the aforementioned problems by making the following contributions.